 Leading service providers also use rigorous tracking and reporting tools as a means of providing detailed information to their clients.
 This is a tremendous advantage in terms of direct costs such as cost per lead.
 In-house teams sometimes suffer from an inability to pinpoint leaks in the sales funnel, or may not be able to understand why certain leads are lost at different points of the campaign.

-The outsourced team, such as an outbound telemarketing team, collects and analyzes data to improve customer touches and generate leads efficiently.
-A related advantage is the safety net of responsibility: in order to succeed, an outsourced sales provider must produce results, and that means bringing in new customers and closing deals.
-To achieve these results, the provider takes on a significant portion of the risks involved in outsourcing sales and marketing and is thus responsible for delivering results.
+The outsourced team, such as an outbound telemarketing team, collects and analyzes data in the sales funnel to improve customer touches and generate leads efficiently.
+A related advantage is the safety net of responsibility: in order to succeed, an outsourced sales partner must produce results, and that means bringing in new customers and closing deals.
+To achieve these results, your sales partner takes on a significant portion of the heavy lifting in outsourcing sales and marketing and is thus responsible for delivering results.

 Other Advantages of Third-Party Sales

-There are many more advantages companies can enjoy when choosing to farm out sales to a third-party provider.
+There are many more advantages companies can enjoy when choosing to farm out sales to a third-party partner .
+Outsourcing sales development offers significant benefits.
 To summarize the many advantages of outsourced marketing and sales practices, the benefits include:

 - Time and Cost Savings – outsourcing teams are equipped with the tools and knowledge to get campaigns up and running quickly, ultimately saving money over in-house operations.

-- Reduced Risk – by outsourcing some or all of its sales, it is also outsourcing some of the responsibility to a third-party provider.
+- Reduced Risk – by outsourcing some or all of its sales, it is also outsourcing some of the responsibility to a third-party sales partner.
 This can be an effective risk management strategy, especially for smaller businesses in competitive market sectors.

 - Safe Business Growth – many smaller firms do not have the budget or the resources for a dedicated in-house sales and marketing team.
 By engaging with an outside provider, they can gain the advantages of a dedicated team without the overhead and training costs associated with creating their own department.
+These sales partnerships provide tremendous value for the investment.
 This can help the business grow safely, without unnecessary risks or expenses.

 Should I Outsource Sales or Not?
 Potential Drawbacks